judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 ***Topic:** Role of [USAID](https://www.usaid.gov/) ([wiki](https://en.wikipedia.org/wiki/United_States_Agency_for_International_Development)) in Education*
 ***Location:** USAID and Institutional Building*

-- Does not work with media/radio because Egypt does not have a strong independend media presence.
+- Does not work with media/radio because Egypt does not have a strong independent media presence.
-- Internews is there, but they focus on other initiativees.
+- Internews is there, but they focus on other initiatives.
 - [Democracy International](https://www.democracy-international.org/)
 - [PEER Research Grants](https://www.usaid.gov/what-we-do/GlobalDevLab/international-research-science-programs/peer)
 - [Global Development Lab](https://www.usaid.gov/GlobalDevLab)